 | Local SIM at destination | Cheap, but variable | Requires store, passport, and time |

 The difference is especially noticeable on one or two-week trips, where daily roaming multiplies the expense.
-To understand the numbers well, take a look at how much international roaming costs.
+To understand the numbers well, take a look at what data roaming is and why the price skyrockets.
 The conclusion is simple: a fixed price always beats a daily rate when traveling outside Europe.

 Coverage in Castries, Soufrière, and the resorts

 4G coverage in Saint Lucia is solid in tourist areas.
-The capital Castries, Hewanorra Airport (south), and George Charles Airport (north) have good signal, as do Rodney Bay and Gros Islet, the liveliest area in the north with hotels, bars, and beaches.
+The capital Castries, Hewanorra Airport (south), and George Charles Airport (north) have good signal, as do Rodney Bay and Gros Islet, the lively northern area with hotels, bars, and beaches.

-Tip: If you're going on the Pitons excursion or to the hot springs park, download the route and save your reservations offline.
-You'll regain signal when you go down to the coast.
+Tip: if you are going to do the Pitons excursion or visit the hot springs park, download the route and save your reservations offline.
+You will regain signal when you go down to the coast.

-Large resorts usually offer Wi-Fi, but it's slow during peak hours and often doesn't reach the pool or beach well.
-Having your own data saves you for maps, transfers, and WhatsApp when hotel Wi-Fi fails.
+Large resorts often offer Wi-Fi, but it's slow during peak hours and often doesn't reach the pool or beach well.
+Having your own data saves you for maps, transfers, and WhatsApp when the hotel Wi-Fi fails.

 Local operators and eSIM network